jimz011/homekit-infused/docs/installation.md

 - Copy the entire `/lovelace/` folder to the root of your setup
 - Copy the `/themes/` folder to the root of your setup
 - Copy `ui-lovelace.yaml` file to the root of your setup
-- Copy the `/homekit-infused/` folder to the root of your setup
+- Copy the `/packages/` folder to the root of your setup
 - Copy the `/global_config/` folder to the root of your setup
 - Copy the `/www/images/` folder to your own `/www/` folder
 - Add the following line to your `configuration.yaml` file
 ```
 homeassistant:
-    packages:
+    packages: !include_dir_named packages/
-      homekit_infused_config: !include homekit_infused/configuration.yaml
-      homekit_infused_groups: !include homekit_infused/hki_groups.yaml
 ```
-Note: you can't have `homeassistant:` twice in your setup.
-You already have it so just copy the packages part and paste it below `homeassistant:`.
-Mind the indentation!

 - This will already work if you have used HACS for themes in the past, but to be safe add the following line to your `configuration.yaml` file:
 ```
 frontend:
     themes: !include_dir_merge_named themes/
 ```
-Note: once again, you can't have `frontend:` twice!

 - You must set the following line in `configuration.yaml` without it, it will NOT work!
 ```